Deok97/Multi-object-Classification/README.md

 # Multi-object-Classification

-You can see my *Object_Classification.ipynb* on [nbviewer site](https://nbviewer.org/github/Deok97/Multi-object-Classification/blob/main/Object_Classification.ipynb)
+You can see my *Object_Classification.ipynb* on [this site provided by nbviewer](https://nbviewer.org/github/Deok97/Multi-object-Classification/blob/main/Object_Classification.ipynb)